The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Introduction

 \section{Introduction}

-In the 1940s, experiments on the cohesive energy and specific heat of alkali atoms showed a large discrepancy with theoretical calculations based solely on the Hartree--Fock approximation \cite{Bardeen-36}, further complicated by the fact that second-order perturbation theory failed because it yielded infinities.
+In the 1940s, experiments on the cohesive energy and specific heat of alkali atoms\footnote{When calculated in the Hartree--Fock approximation, the cohesive energy of metals is off by an order of magnitude compared to experiments on alkali metals, as described in \cite[p.
+80]{Pines-99}.
+The same is true for the specific heat, as theoretically calculated in \cite{Bardeen-36}. } showed a large discrepancy with theoretical calculations based solely on the Hartree--Fock approximation \cite{Bardeen-36}, further complicated by the fact that second-order perturbation theory failed because it yielded infinities.
 Motivated by this unfortunate situation, Bohm and Pines in four seminal papers \cite{BohPin-51,BohPin-52,BohPin-53, Pines-53} introduced the random phase approximation (RPA) as a useful tool for studying the properties of a high-density electron gas moving in a background of uniform positive charge, called jellium.
 In the Bohm--Pines RPA approach, the electron gas could be decoupled into collective plasmon excitations and quasi-electrons that interacted via a screened Coulomb interaction.
 The latter fact justified the independent particle approach commonly used for many-body fermion systems.
 Their work was also in good agreement with experimental data, the culmination of which was the experimental detection of plasmons \cite{Wat-56,Fer-57}.